-LAND STRENGTH: Combat Tank value includes Main Battle Tanks (MBTs), light tanks, and tank destroyers.
-No distinction is made between tracked and wheeled designs.
-Armored Fighting Vehicle (AFV) value includes Armored Personnel Carriers (APCs) as well as Infantry Fighting Vehicles (IFVs).
-Rocket Projectors primary include self-propelled forms.
+LAND STRENGTH: Combat Tank value includes Main Battle Tanks (MBTs), light tanks, and tank destroyers (no distinction is made between tracked and wheeled types).
+Armored Fighting Vehicles (AFV) value includes APCs, IFVs, MRAPs, and Armored Cars.
+Rocket Projectors only include self-propelled forms.
 EXTERNAL LINK: Armor and Artillery throughout the military history of Australia

 NAVAL STRENGTH: Aircraft Carrier value includes traditional carriers as well as Helicopter Carriers.
 Submarine value includes diesel-electric and nuclear-powered types, no distinction being made between conventional- and nuclear-attack forms.
 Total Naval Assets (*) value includes all possible / available vessels including auxiliaries, which are not showcased individually below.
 EXTERNAL LINK: Warships and Submarines throughout the military history of Australia

 TOTAL NAVAL ASSETS:47*